 Academic Success

-Polk County Schools was recently ranked as the 2nd highest performing school district in North Carolina.
-The Polk County Board of Education and hundreds of educators strive to provide high quality educational experiences for young people affording them the tools they need for future success.
+Polk County Schools consistently ranks among the top 5 highest performing school districts in North Carolina.
+The Polk County Board of Education and hundreds of educators strive to provide high-quality educational experiences for young people affording them the tools they need for future success.

 Community